kent-0/api/README.md

 ## License

-This project is licensed under the UNLICENSED License.
+This project is licensed under the AGPL-3.0 license License.
 See the LICENSE file for more details.